 How to Serve an Arizona 5 Day Notice to Comply or Vacate

-A landlord can deliver notices in Arizona using any of the below acceptable methods:
+A landlord can deliver notices in Arizona using either of the below acceptable methods:

 - Handing the notice to the tenant in person;